 Flying in India

 Flying in India is often seen as the most effective way to travel.
-India is generally a largely inexpensive travel destination, and most of the large cities and metros are well connected by airways.
+India is generally a largely inexpensive travel destination.
+Most of the large cities and metros are well connected by airways.

 How much does flying in India cost?

 The longer and further your destination is, the more expensive it is.
 Tickets for high-demand flights, such as Delhi-Mumbai will also be higher in price, especially in peak tourist seasons.
-We recommend to book flight tickets in advance in order to get the cheapest fares.
+We recommend booking flight tickets in advance in order to get the cheapest fares.

 Can I fly to every city on my itinerary?

-Similarly in the South too, you can fly into Cochin or Trivandrum but for travel within Kerala, you cannot.
+Similarly in the South too, you can fly into Kochi or Trivandrum but for travel within Kerala, you cannot.

 How early need I be at the airport and what is my luggage allowance?

-The allowance for check-in baggage is 15kg for economy class passengers and 30kg for those flying business class on standard domestic carriers.
+The allowance for check-in baggage is 15 kgs for economy class passengers and 30 kgs for those flying business class on standard domestic carriers.

 Can you help with information on cancellation and refunds?

-Be aware however, that airlines may cancel their flights if there has not been enough bookings on it to cover their costs.
+Be aware, however, that airlines may cancel their flights if there have not been enough bookings on it to cover their costs.
 This is more likely during off-season months.
 If this happens, they will be required to give passengers a full refund.
 Where available they will offer you seats on an alternative flight.
-Sometimes, where this is not an option, it is ideal to take the refund and make an alternative booking.
+Sometimes, where this is not an option, it is ideal to take a refund and make an alternative booking.

 If this happens on your trip, feel free to contact us and we can help you in any way that we can.
 Alternatively, let us know any questions you may have about flying in India – we’ll be happy to help.